Bramgus12/HR-Routeplanner/Back-end/README.md

 ****

-### GET `/api/election-course/description`
+### GET `/api/electivecourse/description`
-Get all descriptions of the election courses in a list
+Get all descriptions of the elective courses in a list

 **Response:**
 ```json